Walgreens reaches $230 mln opioid settlement with San Francisco

-May 17 (Reuters) - Walgreens WBA.O has reached a $230 million settlement with San Francisco over its alleged role in that city's opioid epidemic, city attorney David Chiu said on Wednesday.
+May 17 (Reuters) - Walgreens Boots Alliance Inc WBA.O has reached a $230 million settlement with San Francisco over its alleged role in that city's opioid epidemic, city attorney David Chiu said on Wednesday.

-Chiu said in Twitter posts the accord followed a trial where the court found Walgreens substantially contributed to the epidemic and created a public nuisance.
+Chiu said the accord followed a trial where the court found Walgreens substantially contributed to the epidemic and created a public nuisance.

+U.S. District Judge Charles Breyer had ruled last August that the drugstore chain failed to properly investigate suspicious opioid orders for nearly 15 years.

+Walgreens had been the only remaining defendant, after several drugmakers and distributors had settled with the city.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))